sreedatthap/codeinsight/README.md

 ---

-## 🧠 What is CodeInsight?
+## 🧠 What is CodeInSight?

-**CodeInsight** is an AI-powered tool that analyzes source code and generates structured, professional-grade explanations — the kind you'd expect from senior engineers at companies like Google, Amazon, or Microsoft.
+**CodeInSight** is an AI-powered tool that analyzes source code and generates structured, professional-grade explanations — the kind you'd expect from senior engineers at companies like Google, Amazon, or Microsoft.

-Whether you're prepping for interviews -- **CodeInsight** delivers high-quality, pattern-aware breakdowns of your code.
+Whether you're prepping for interviews -- **CodeInSight** delivers high-quality, pattern-aware breakdowns of your code.

 ---

 ## 🚀 Features

 - 🔍 **Pattern Detection**
-  Recognizes standard patterns: DFS, BFS, DP, Greedy, Two Pointers, Backtracking, Graph Traversals, and lot more patterns.
+  Recognizes standard patterns: DFS, BFS, DP, Greedy, Two Pointers, Backtracking, Graph Traversals, and lot more.

 - 🧠 **AI-Powered Explanations**
   Outputs code with inline comments + summary — explained like a FAANG SDE-2/3 would.